40 under 40 — Alborz Massah

 Sigma Epsilon, 2016 — Recognized in: 2018

 Alborz later went on to win 1st place at UBC’s Start-Up Weekend and was awarded a $25,000 USD Term Sheet paper from Plug and Play Vancouver.
-One year later, Alborz helped his friend, Matthew Segal, on a hyper-localized, anonymous messaging application called Lipsi.
-He combined his knack for technology with his obvious people skills, making use of the relationships that he made in the fraternity system to green-light a preliminary launch for Lipsi within the Greek system.
+One year later, Alborz helped his friend, Matthew Segal, with a hyperlocalized, anonymous messaging application called Lipsi.
+He combined his knack for technology with his obvious people skills and made use of the relationships that he made in the fraternity system to greenlight a preliminary launch for Lipsi within the Greek system.
 As a result, the app has gone from 150 to over 10,000 active users in a few months and broke the 32nd spot on the iOS App Store.
-Alborz led the marketing for Lipsi, but also helped out technically where needed.
-He helped create the website for Lipsi (www.lipsi.ca) and the promotional content as well as leading up to their big launch in September.
+Alborz led the marketing for Lipsi but also helped out technically where needed.
+He helped create the website for Lipsi (www.lipsi.ca) and the promotional content, which led to their big launch in September.